nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 * Parameters enclosed within curly brackets, `{}` are optional, although each command must have at least 1 parameter.

 ### Ask for Help: `help`
-Ummm, I'm not sure what the commands are.
-Fortunately this command is here for you.\
+What did you say?
+"Ummm, I'm not sure what the commands are."?
+Relax, this command is here for you.\
 This command displays a list of all possible commands.
 If an invalid command is typed, this method will be invoked by default.
 **Format:** `help`

 **Output:**